For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 If the cute, cap-wearing koala hasn't convinced you already, there are plenty of reasons why studying in Australia is a great idea.

-As well as being widely considered one of the best destinations for international students in the world, the land down under boasts postcard beaches, buzzing cities, a diverse student population and some seriously prestigious universities.
+As well as being considered one of the best destinations for international students, the land down under boasts postcard beaches, buzzing cities, a diverse student population and some seriously prestigious universities.

 But figuring out exactly how you get there isn't so easy.
 We've put together everything you could possibly need to know, covering visas, insurance and how much it will cost to head to Australia.